Valentine’s Day STEM Activity: Simple and Fun!

 Forget about everything else and just build the most beautiful structure you can!

-This is a great way to let imaginations run wild and not worry abut what other’s are doing.
+This is a great way to let imaginations run wild and not worry about what others are doing.

 I actually had fun doing this myself and came up with a triangle design that turned out to be pretty stable.
 It may not be the tallest, but it held 20 gummies before it toppled over!

-Older kids might love a challenge of building something with limited toothpicks, limited gummies – or both!
+Older kids might love the challenge of building something with limited toothpicks, limited gummies – or both!

 Add a time limit for extra fun and be amazed with what your kids come up with!

 If it fits in your budget, buy a fake rose at Dollar Tree for every person who will be participating in your Valentine’s Day STEM activity.